 City of Seattle

 Seattle Housing Authority

 Nancy Henderson founded ArchEcology in 2006 to focus exclusively on green buildings.
-Using her 23 years experience in architecture and project management, she guides project teams in developing sustainable goals and then integrating the resulting sustainable measures into the development of their commercial and residential projects.
+Using her 27 years experience in architecture and project management, she guides project teams in developing sustainable goals and then integrating the resulting sustainable measures into the development of their commercial and residential projects.
 A tireless advocate for sustainable design and operation, Nancy provides an expert understanding of practical ways to satisfy a variety of green building goals.
 Her extensive knowledge of building envelope and energy systems allows her to evaluate energy efficiency strategies against local code and sustainable requirements to recommend the most cost effective approach to compliance.
 Nancy is a Registered Architect and a LEED Accredited Professional.
-She is a member of the Seattle Living Building Technical Advisory Group and the current Board Chair of the Mt Baker Housing Association Board.
+She is a member and the previous Board Chair of the Mt Baker Housing Association Board.

-Mugdha demonstrates competency in energy modeling and has experience using various energy modeling software such as eQUEST, DesignBuilder and EnergyPlus.
+Mugdha has more than 5 years experience in energy modeling using various energy modeling software such as eQUEST, DesignBuilder and EnergyPlus.
 She has strong analytical skills for evaluating and reporting on energy savings associated with potential upgrades.
-She is knowledgeable in the areas of hygrothermal analysis and integrated building envelope solutions.
+She is also knowledgeable in daylight simulations and life cycle modeling.
 Mugdha has a Bachelor’s degree in Architecture and a Master of Science in Sustainable Design from Carnegie Mellon University.
-She is a LEED Green Associate, currently pursuing LEED Accredited Professional.
+She is a LEED Accredited Homes Professional.